- Search The Registry

 - My Account

 Spivey's other influences included Robert Calvin, Sara Martin, and Bessie Smith.
 Like so many other women blues singers who had their heyday in the 1920s and '30s, Spivey was not afraid to sing sexually suggestive lyrics, and this turned out to be a blessing nearly 40 years later in the sexual revolution of the 1960s and early '70s.
 She recorded her first song, "Black Snake Blues," for the Okeh label and then worked as a songwriter at a music publishing company in St. Louis.
 In the 1930s, Spivey recorded for the Victor, Vocalion, Decca, and Okeh labels, and moved to New York City, working as a featured performer in a number of African American musical revues, including the Hellzapoppin' Revue.

 Also during this time, she recorded and was on the road with Louis Armstrong's various bands.
 By the 1950s, Spivey had left show business and sang only in church.
-But in forming her own Spivey Records label in 1962, she found new life in her old career.
+But by forming her own Spivey Records label in 1962, she found new life in her old career.
 As the folk revival began to take hold in the early 1960s, Spivey found herself an in-demand performer on the folk-blues festival circuit.
 She also performed frequently in nightclubs around New York City.
 Unlike others from her generation, Spivey continued her recording career until well into the 1970s, performing at the Ann Arbor Blues and Jazz Festival in 1973 with Roosevelt Sykes.
 Spivey was one of the more influential blues women simply because she was around long enough to influence legions of younger women and men who rediscovered blues music.
 Spivey could do it all: she wrote songs, sang them well, and accompanied herself on piano, organ, and occasionally ukulele.

 In 1970, Spivey was awarded a "BMI Commendation of Excellence" from the music publishing organization for her long and outstanding contributions to the many worlds of music.
 In 1976, soon after entering a hospital with an internal hemorrhage, she died.
 Spivey is buried in Hempstead, New York.